 Food Gift Card Fundraising Program

-Proceeds from this fundraiser go toward the reduction of our debt.
+Proceeds from this fundraiser go toward the reduction of our debt or other Church needs.
 Volunteers are needed to sell gift cards before and after Masses once every 6-8 weeks.
 Contact Marlene Hughes at 355.2460 for more information.

 Creative Fellowship Craft Group